HiKey

 Troubleshooting

-- Board won't power on: verify USB-C power supply supports PD or provides 5V 3A minimum; try different USB-C cable (poor cable very common issue); check DIP switch settings don't block boot.
+- Board won't power on: verify USB-C power supply supports PD or provides 5V 3A minimum; try a different USB-C cable, since a poor cable is a very common failure point; check DIP switch settings do not block boot.

-- No boot / stuck at bootloader: capture serial console output (UART on 40-pin header); verify image matches HiKey 960 (not HiKey 620 or other variant); reflash eMMC using fastboot; try booting from microSD card instead.
+- No boot / stuck at bootloader: capture serial console output (UART on 40-pin header); verify the image matches HiKey 960, not HiKey 620 or another variant; reflash eMMC using fastboot; try booting from microSD card instead.

-- eMMC not detected in fastboot mode: power cycle board after setting DIP switches; try different USB-C port on host PC (USB 3.0 preferred); verify
+- eMMC not detected in fastboot mode: power cycle the board after setting DIP switches; try a different USB-C port on the host PC, with USB 3.0 preferred; verify

-fastboot devicesshows device before flashing. - Boots but no network: check
+fastboot devicesshows the device before flashing. - Boots but no network: check

-ip afor interface names (may be eth0, enp*, or wlan0); if using USB Ethernet adapter, checklsusbanddmesgfor detection; prefer Ethernet over WiFi for first boot validation. - Random resets or freezes: almost always power-related on HiKey; upgrade to higher-wattage USB-C PD charger; use shorter, thicker USB-C cable; check
+ip afor interface names, which may be eth0, enp*, or wlan0; if using a USB Ethernet adapter, checklsusbanddmesgfor detection; use Ethernet rather than WiFi for first boot validation. - Random resets or freezes: on HiKey this is almost always power-related; upgrade to a higher-wattage USB-C PD charger; use a shorter, thicker USB-C cable; check

 dmesg | grep -i voltagefor undervoltage warnings. - Mali GPU not working: check

-dmesgimmediately after plugging device; USB 3.0 port may have better compatibility than USB-C OTG. - HDMI no output: try different HDMI cable and monitor; check
+dmesgimmediately after plugging the device in; the USB 3.0 port may behave better than the USB-C OTG port. - HDMI no output: try a different HDMI cable and monitor; check

-systemctl --failedandjournalctl -b -p errto identify failures; if system unstable after update, revert kernel via fastboot or boot from backup SD card.
+systemctl --failedandjournalctl -b -p errto identify failures; if the system is unstable after update, revert the kernel via fastboot or boot from a backup SD card.

 Common mistakes

-- Skipping checksum verification and debugging a corrupted flash.
+- Skipping checksum verification and then debugging a corrupted flash.

-- Forgetting to power cycle after changing DIP switches (new mode doesn't apply until power cycle).
+- Forgetting to power cycle after changing DIP switches, which means the new mode does not apply.

-- Trying WiFi first boot with unknown dongles instead of Ethernet.
+- Trying WiFi on the first boot with an unknown dongle instead of Ethernet.

-- Testing with marginal USB-C cable and misreading symptoms as kernel bugs.
+- Testing with a marginal USB-C cable and reading the symptoms as kernel bugs.

-- Not keeping serial recovery path when doing bootloader or kernel work.
+- Not keeping a serial recovery path when doing bootloader or kernel work.

-- Connecting 3.3V/5V UART adapter directly to 1.8V serial pins without level shifter (damages board).
+- Connecting a 3.3V or 5V UART adapter directly to the 1.8V serial pins without a level shifter, which can damage the board.

 Frequently asked questions